freenas/freenas-docs/userguide/intro.rst

   system.
 E-mail or other alert methods can be configured in :ref:`Alert Services`.

+A :ref:`Task Manager` in the top menu bar displays the status and progress of configured tasks.

 The Dashboard has been rewritten to provide an overview of the current state of the system rather than repeat the historical data found in :ref:`Reporting`.
 It now uses middleware to handle data collection and